Public Records - Sound Room 233 Butler Street, Brooklyn, NY 11217 Public Records

 Meara O’Reilly is a composer and artist, focusing on perception and new musical interfaces.
 Her Hockets for Two Voices album was released on Cantaloupe in 2019.
 It was named in several year-end best of lists, including Art Forum, Bandcamp, and Second Inversion.
 Sonic Youth’s Lee Ranaldo reviewed the album for Talkhouse, saying it “sends you, moves you, destroys you with beauty”.

-Michael Gordon Material, performed by Yarn/Wire
+Michael Gordon Midnight Choir, performed by Yarn/Wire (world premiere)

 Michael Gordon’s music merges subtle rhythmic invention with incredible power embodying, in the words of The New Yorker‘s Alex Ross, “the fury of punk rock, the nervous brilliance of free jazz and the intransigence of classical modernism.”